 After 10 years involved in the Semantic Web in one way or the other I still have a lot to learn about Semantic Web Technologies.
 From my volunteer work at Stack Overflow I realize that I am not alone in this regard.
 It is my hope through this blog that I can learn from and help other Semantic Web practitioners.

 There are two ways in which you can help me:

 (1) If I post something and you know of a way to improve on my solution or of some pitfalls, please leave a comment detailing your improvement or concern.

 (2) I am actively seeking ways to help people to resolve problems they encounter w.r.t.
 Semantic Web Technologies.
 If you have a Semantic Web related problem, please feel free to email me at

 henriette dot harmse at gmail dot com.
 I cannot promise that I can help you, but I can promise that I will make an effort to help you.
 If I am able to help I will post the solution to this blog with the hope that it will be beneficial to the larger Semantic Web community.

-In my M.Sc dissertation I investigated how Semantic Technologies and in specific Description Logic can be used to validate UML class diagrams and detect modeling heuristic violations.
+In my M.Sc dissertation I investigated how Semantic Technologies, and in specific Description Logics, can be used to validate UML class diagrams and detect modeling heuristic violations.